 We also describe how you can predict which companies will get struck off and avoid working with them.

-What Is a Compulsory Strike Off?
+What Does a Compulsory Strike Off Mean for my Company?

 The organisation usually does this when a business fails to comply with its regulations.
 These are outlined in the Companies Act 2006.